 I am an overthinker in every sense of the word.
 In fact I’m sure I overthought how to begin this post, and I can assure you that after I publish it I will have thought of a million other ways to express what I intended to say.
 I can take hours to decide whether or not to buy a simple pair of shoes.
 Seriously.
 I’m not kidding.
 Just ask the men in my life who get dragged along on my shopping excursions.
 Sometimes overthinking can stop me dead in my tracks because my logical thoughts transition into fear.
 Emotions about a situation have the potential to overtake what the mind knows to be true.
 It’s no wonder that Paul exhorts us to think on “whatever is true” in Philippians 4:8.
 He also encourages us in Ephesians 6:14 to “fasten on the belt of truth” as the first piece of our spiritual armor when we go to war against the enemy.
 Rehearsing truth helps me maintain my sanity in the midst of daily struggles when my emotions attempt to take me down a winding and dangerous path.

-Christian speaker and author Ravi Zacharias provides a helpful illustration in his book Cries of the Heart.
-He describes knowledge and feelings as follows, “I see feelings more as a person walking alongside you, always held in the clasp of your knowledge.
+I recently read a helpful illustration in which the author described knowledge and feelings as follows, “I see feelings more as a person walking alongside you, always held in the clasp of your knowledge.
 If that person reverses the grip and your knowledge is clasped by the person of feeling, trouble begins.”
 God made us with emotions, but He also gives us the truth of His Word to guide us.
 Feelings can be irresponsible tour guides for life.
 They never tell us to buckle our seat belts or to keep our arms and legs inside the vehicle at all times.
 Truth, on the other hand, keeps us safe and makes sure we have all the facts when navigating through unfamiliar territory.